The Help Album

 The Help Album is a 1995 charity album to raise funds for the War Child charity, which provided aid to war-stricken areas, such as Bosnia and Herzegovina.
 All the songs were recorded in a single day.
-The album features British and Irish artists including Paul McCartney, Paul Weller, Radiohead, Oasis, Blur and Manic Street Preachers.
+The album features British and Irish artists including Paul McCartney, Blur, Paul Weller, Radiohead, Oasis, The KLF and Manic Street Preachers.
 It was followed by 1 Love (2002), Hope (2003), Help!: A Day in the Life (2005) and War Child Presents Heroes (2009).

 Recording

 The album's recording was inspired by the concept behind John Lennon's "Instant Karma!" – records, like newspapers, should be released as soon as they are recorded.
 Help was recorded on Monday, 4 September 1995, mixed on Tuesday 5th and was in shops on Saturday 9th.
-The original version release did not include any tracklist attached to the sleeve notes; the tracklisting was instead printed as a full page ad in New Musical Express.
+The original version release did not include any tracklist attached to the sleeve notes; the tracklisting was instead printed as a full-page ad in New Musical Express.
 Notable tracks include: